verbb/formie/docs/guides/templating-theming/custom-templating-for-repeater-fields.md

-# Custom templating for Repeater fields
+# Custom Templating for Repeater Fields

 Repeater fields let users add and remove rows of nested fields.
-Most projects can style them with [theme config](/theming/theme-config#repeater-field), but when you need different markup — a card layout, a custom add/remove control, or tighter integration with your design system — template overrides are the right tool.
+Most projects can style them with [theme config](/reference/theme-tag-reference#repeater-field), but when you need different markup — a card layout, a custom add/remove control, or tighter integration with your design system — template overrides are the right tool.

 ## Prerequisites